 A linear, 2-compartment PK model was developed that adequately described the observed ravulizumab rch PK following IV administration.
-The estimated mean (SD) clearance, central volume and terminal elimination half-life following multiple dosing of ravulizumab rch in all Phase 3 patients with PNH were 3.32 (0.94) mL/hr, 3.45 (0.65) L, and 49.7 (8.9) days, respectively.
-Steady state therapeutic concentrations are achieved immediately following the first dose of Ultomiris.
-In PNH patients, pharmacodynamic activity correlates directly with ravulizumab rch serum concentrations above the target exposure level results in free C5 levels < 0.5 μ g/mL, achieving immediate, complete and sustained blockade of haemolytic activity in all PNH patients.
+The estimated mean (SD) clearance, central volume, volume at steady state and terminal elimination half-life following multiple dosing of ravulizumab rch in in adult and paediatric patients with PNH or aHUS and in adult patients with gMG and NMOSD are provided in Table 28.

+In patients with PNH, aHUS, gMG, or NMOSD pharmacodynamic activity correlates directly with ravulizumab rch serum concentrations above the target exposure level results in free C5 levels < $0.5 \mu g/mL$, achieving immediate, complete and sustained terminal complement inhibition in all patients.